IDEF0 Diagram

 This construct is used to capture system components that regulate the behavior of other system components.

-In the system model, an Input/Output entity is used to represent a ‘Control’ construct with a received by relationship to the entity which represents the ‘Function’ construct being pointed to.
+In the system model, an Input/Output entity is used to represent a ‘Control’ construct with a received by relationship and a relationship attribute, 'Trigger set to 'Yes', to the entity which represents the ‘Function’ construct being pointed to.
 By default, Innoslate’s database schema includes labels to specify the type of this Input/Output entity as Analog, Digital, Event, Mixed, Physical, Product, Response, and/or Verbal.

 In the diagram, this construct is represented as an arrow (directed line) that points down to the top of a ‘Function’ construct.